 Consisting of a 60a durometer rubber beneath the tread for support and durability, while the exposed tread is a sticky 45a compound for increased traction throughout the entirety of the tire's contact patch, creating uncanny traction with tuned rebound characteristics designed to take harsh hits yet not fumble for footing.

 Found in WTB and Freedom’s pavement tires, this compound is specifically formulated to maximize the lifespan of tires.
 Sick of wearing out tires yet don’t care to ride on a pair of Crayons?
 Try our Distance Compound for a harmonious pairing of longevity and traction.

 The Flat Guard level of WTB tires features an Urban Armor Casing, which provides additional rubber throughout the entire casing and sidewall to deliver additional puncture protection while also ensuring it holds up to cornering on asphalt and even the occasional curb rub.
 Additionally, Flat Guard tires utilize an additional layer of rubber beneath the whole width of the tread to provide even more thickness in the region where the tires are most likely to encounter sharp, intrusive objects.

 Tubeless Compatible System: Standards-driven system designed around tubeless bead shapes and hooks to create repeated sealant-based consistency between tire and rim.

 A robust and substantial casing provides the strength needed for our wire bead tires to last.
 A high ratio of rubber to thread protects against trail threats and urban unpleasantries.
 Found in all Comp level tires.

-ALL MOUNTAIN TCS CASING
+TCS TOUGH CASING

 Folding beads are lighter than conventional steel beads and easier to install.
 Steel beads are more economical and better suited for aggressive, trail riding applications.